University of Washington Information School

-The Information School (or iSchool) at the University of Washington is an undergraduate and graduate school that offers BS, MLIS, MS, and PhD degrees.
-Formerly the Graduate School of Library and Information Sciences (GSLIS), the Information School changed its focus and name in the late 1990s.
+The Information School (abbreviated as iSchool) is the information school of the University of Washington, a public research university in Seattle, Washington.
+Formerly the Graduate School of Library and Information Sciences since 1984, the Information School changed its focus and name in 2001.

+The school offers undergraduate and graduate programs, including a BS in Informatics, a Master of Library Science MLIS degree, a Master of Science in Information Management, a Museology MA, and a PhD in Information Science.

 History

-In 1911, it was a library school founded by Harriet Howe, Josephine Meissner, William E. Henry and Charles W. Smith, established in response to a growing need in the Western United States for highly trained, well-prepared librarians. history] Prior to 1911, untrained librarians in the Pacific Northwest were trained through a six-week summer course offered at the University of Washington.
+In 1911, it was a library school founded by Harriet Howe, Josephine Meissner, William E. Henry and Charles W. Smith, established in response to a growing need in the Western United States for highly trained, well-prepared librarians.
+Prior to 1911, librarians in the Pacific Northwest were trained through a six-week summer course offered at the University of Washington.

 Name changes include: (1911-1916) Department of Library Economy; (1916-1932) Library School; (1932-1935) Department of Library Science in the Graduate School; (1935-1984) School of Librarianship; and (1984-2001) Graduate School of Library and Information Science.
 Finally, in 2001, the school was renamed the Information School, becoming the newest independent school at the University of Washington.

+Dean Emeritus Michael Eisenberg said, “I want to bring together many of the best things that are going on at the UW, as well as introducing some new things.
+Information science is a discipline that studies the organization, management, processing and use of information by people in every possible environment.
+We also plan to take advantage of the leading role that Northwest companies are playing in this transformation.
+Our students will be trained to make important contributions to society.
+And our discipline also will be working closely with other campus departments.
+I believe there is a void in information technology—the ability to apply technology to various fields, as it can be done by an information professional.”

 The Information School introduced several new continuing education certificate programs and degree programs in 2000 in response to changes in how people create, store, find, manipulate and share information.
 Under the leadership of Professor and Dean Emeritus Michael Eisenberg, the Information School introduced the Bachelor of Science in Informatics, online Master of Library and Information Science, Master of Science in Information Management, and Ph.D. in Information Science.
+In 2023, under the leadership of Professor and Dean Anind Dey, the University of Washington Museology program became a part of the Information School, adding an additional degree option with the MA in Museology.